monsterenergy22/Unsolicited-Travel-Policy/Section 4 - Foreign OCONUS Travel Policy.md

 The traveler will have to file a request via the Aircraft and Personnel Automated Clearance System (APACS).
 APACS is directly accessible by the traveler or may be manually processed according to directorate- and supervisor- specific policies.

+### 4.1.5 AMC Flight Availability

+The traveler will check with the Air Mobility Command POC for availability of AMC flights to the TDY destination.
+In accordance with Army policy, if an AMC flight is available, the traveler must take the AMC flight.

+AMC POC: